kiwixz/csgofloat/README.md

 - libcurl
 - json-c

 Finally, you also need a [Steam WebAPI key](http://steamcommunity.com/dev/apikey).
-Write it in a file named _STEAMKEY_ along other required files (like *items_game.txt*).
-Those files need to be in the current directory, when executing this program.
+You can either write it in a file named _STEAMKEY_ along other required files (like *items_game.txt*) or pass it using _k_ option.
+The required files need to be in the current directory, when executing this program.

 ## How to test ?